raspberrypi/utils/raspinfo/README.md

 # raspinfo
 Short script to dump information about the Pi.
-Use it for annotating bug reports
+Use it for annotating bug reports.